Accidents by Trucking Companies

-As fatal crashes involving big rig and buses inches upward nationwide, a Strip District startup company says it has figured out a way to predict which drivers are most likely to be involved in a crash.
+As fatal crashes involving big rig and buses inches upward nationwide, a Strip District startup company says it has figured out a way to predict which drivers (big and small trucking companies) are most likely to be involved in a crash.

 The payoff could be big for Idelic Inc., which claims that its technology is capable of predicting 90 percent of big-truck accidents, based on individual driver data that is tracked from a number of sources.
 Idelic is using its machine learning algorithm to predict driver traffic violations, injuries and other risk metrics that can wind up costing lives and trucking companies big bucks — and tie up the Turnpike for hours.

 “Our goal is to step in and be proactive and identify the risks before the big crash,” said Idelic co-founder Nick Bartel.